-is the Senior Programme Manager and Researcher at SAIIA's Futures Programme.
-She holds a Masters in Futures Studies and an MBA from the University of Stellenbosch.
-She also completed a Post-Graduate Diploma in Futures Studies and a Bachelor of Commerce at the University of Stellenbosch.
+is the Senior Programme Manager & Researcher at SAIIA's Futures Programme.
+She holds an MPhil in Futures Studies (graduating cum laude) and an MBA from the University of Stellenbosch.
 Before joining SAIIA, she worked in the energy generation, petroleum and financial services sectors in South Africa.
+She has also completed an Executive Leadership Programme with the Gordon Institute of Business Science, University of Pretoria.
 She is an accredited member of the Association for Professional Futurists (APF).